anasyd/Server-Deployment/nodejs-deployment.md

 git clone git@github.com:user/repo_name.git
 ```

-If you are using a custom host from your SSH config for multiple repositories, use the appropriate alias as shown above.
+If you are using a custom host from your SSH config for multiple repositories, use the appropriate alias.

 Then navigate into the repository and install dependencies: